 The Retina MacBook Pros have a HDMI port which is located on the right-hand side of the computer, as per the picture above.
-If your Mac has a HDMI port you will need a HDMI cable, which are common and can be purchased either at any electronics store or via Amazon below.
+If your Mac has a HDMI port you will need a HDMI cable, which are common and can be purchased either at any electronics store or here via Amazon.

 The Retina MacBook only has one port, the USB-type C port on the left-hand side of the computer.
-This port functions as video-out, so you will need a HDMI to USB-C adaptor as well as a USB cable to connect a Retina MacBook to your TV.
-The adaptor can be purchased below via Amazon or direct from Apple.
+This port functions as video-out, so you will need a HDMI to USB-C adapter as well as a USB cable to connect a Retina MacBook to your TV.
+The adapter can be purchased here via Amazon.

 MacBook Air or non-retina MacBook Pro

 If you have a MacBook Air or a non-retina MacBook Pro made after 2008 then the computer will have either a Thunderbolt port or a Mini DisplayPort, as seen in the picture above.
-For both of these ports the adaptor from Amazon to the right can be used along with a standard HDMI cable.
+For both of these ports the adapter from Amazon here.